-Like the brahman who came to see him one time and asked, "What kind of teaching do you teach?"
-The Buddha sensed that the brahman was looking for a fight, and so he responded, "I teach the sort of doctrine where people don't get into useless arguments."
+Like the brahman who came to see him one time and asked.
+"What kind of teaching do vou teach?"
+The Buddha sensed that the brahman was looking for a fight. and so heresponded.
+"I teach the sort of doctrine where my people don't get into useless arguments."
 That was the end of that.
-But then there was the case of Saccaka, who came to make the Buddha sweat and shake, as he said.
+But then there was the case of Saccaka. who came to make the Buddha sweat and shake. as he said.
 And he ended up being the one sweating and shaking because of the Buddha's aggressive response to his arguments.
-Saccaka was trying to say that everybody knows that form, feelings, perceptions, fabrications, and consciousness are your self.
-And the Buddha picked his argument apart, to the point where Saccaka really lost face, in front of all the people that he, Saccaka, had brought along to watch his victory.
+Saccaka was trying to say that everybody knows that form, feelings, perceptions, fabrications, consciousness are your self.
+And the Buddha picked his argument apart, to the point where he really lost face, in front of all the people that he, Saccaka, had brought along to watch his victory.

 So the issue is the intention.
-But then again, you can't take that as a sound-bite teaching either, because there are certain actions the Buddha said are inherently unskillful and you have avoid those.
-If intention were everything, you could say, "Well, I have compassionate intention in"-whatever: killing, stealing, having illicit sex, all the way down the line.
+But then again. vou can't take that as a sound-bite teaching either, because there are certain actions the Buddha said are inherently unskillful and vou have avoid those.
+If intention were everything, vou could say, "Well, I have compassionate intention in"-whatever: killing, stealing, having illicit sex, all the way down the line.
 But skillfulness doesn't work that way.
 In some areas there's a very clear right and wrong.
 Just like those "Bear Awareness" signs in Alaska.
 There're some areas with very clear dos-and-don'ts.
 For example, as the Buddha pointed out, killing is never skillful.
 Stealing is never skillful.
 Illicit sex is never skillful.
 Lying is never skillful.

-Divisive speech, coarse speech, idle chatter: There are a few cases in those three where you can engage in them, but you have to know a sense of moderation.
+Divisive speech. coarse speech. idle chatter: there are a few cases in those three. where the you can engage in them, but you have to know a sense of moderation.

 This doesn't mean that you do them a little bit.
-You engage in them only when you're confident that your intention is skillful, when you have to speak harshly with somebody to get that person's attention, when you have to warn people about someone who could take advantage of them, or when you have to engage in friendly chatter to keep the group going smoothly.
+You engage in them only when you're confident that your intention is skillful. when you have to speak harshly with somebody. when you have to warn them about someone who could take advantage of them. and when you have to engage in friendly chatter to keep the group going smoothly.
 But those are areas where you have to be very, very careful.

-In terms of the mind, the Buddha said, inordinate greed, ill will, wrong views are never right.
-So these are areas where there's a clear right and wrong.
-But then there are a lot of areas where "right" is at that point of "just right" in the middle.
-That's where you have to watch for your intention; you have to watch for the results that you're expecting and that you actually get.
+In terms of the mind. the Buddha said. inordinate greed. ill will. wrong views are never right.
+So there are some areas where there's a clear right and wrong.
+But then there are a lot of areas where right is at that point of iust right in the middle.
+That's where vou have to watch for vour intention: vou have to watch for the results that vou're expecting and that vou actually get.

-Here is where it's good to have good examples, which is one of the reasons why we have the monastic Sangha.
+And it's good to have good examples.
+This is one of the reasons why we have the monastic Sangha.
 The Buddha didn't write meditation manuals and hand them out.
-He set up a monastic Sangha so that there would be people living together and learning the kinds of lessons that you learn from living with people who are further along in the path, seeing how they handle different situations: the lessons you pick up by osmosis, by using your powers of observation.
+He set up a monastic Sangha so that there would be people living together and learning the kinds of lessons that vou learn from living with someone who's further along in the path. seeing how they handle different situations: the lessons you pick up by osmosis.